getCannaBiz/cannabiz-menu/README.md

 ## Extend WP Dispensary

-When building this plugin, we made sure to keep it lean, including only the core needs of every menu.
-While this works well in most cases, we're aware there are additional needs that dispensary owners will need to address, which is where the add-on's come in.

 With our free and commercial add-on's, you'll be able to extend the functionality of the WP Dispensary menu plugin, giving your website the competitive edge in the growing medical marijuana market.

-You can view our current add-on's on the [offical WP Dispensary website](http://www.wpdispensary.com/add-ons)
+You can view our current add-on's on the [offical WP Dispensary website](https://www.wpdispensary.com/add-ons)

-## Installation

-1. Go to `Plugins - Add New` in your WordPress admin panel and search for "WP Dispensary"
-2. Install and activate the plugin directly in your admin panel
-3. Pat yourself on the back for a job well done :)
+We also have a commerial WordPress theme for the cannabis industry, [CannaBiz](https://www.wpdispensary.com/downloads/cannabiz).

+It has a long list of options built in for customization to fit your business branding and is 100% integrated with WP Dispensary and it's add-ons.

 ## Changelog